nicholas12136/Senior-Design-Vivisense/README.md

 ## Project Overview

+<p align="center">
+  <img src=".images/ViviSensePoster.png" width="750">
+</p>

 ViviSense is an obstacle-awareness system designed to improve the safety and independence of children who use wheelchairs.
-The system mounts eight [**VL53L7CX multizone Time-of-Flight (ToF) sensors**](https://www.pololu.com/product/3418) across two front armrest pods and a rear pentagonal tower, continuously mapping the surrounding environment into a **polar occupancy grid** (12 rings × 24 angular bins), and communicates obstacle proximity through three channels simultaneously:
+The system mounts eight [**VL53L7CX multizone Time-of-Flight (ToF) sensors**](https://www.pololu.com/product/3418) across two front armrest pods and a rear pentagonal tower, continuously mapping the surrounding environment into a **polar occupancy grid** (12 rings × 24 angular bins).

+The system serves two distinct roles:

+**Obstacle Detection** — real-time feedback delivered directly to the wheelchair user through two simultaneous channels:
 - **An LED ring** mounted to the chair that shows direction and severity of nearby obstacles in two modes: Sector Mode and Radar Mode
 - **Audio cues** in two modes — Tonal Mode (pitch rises as obstacles approach) and Verbal Mode (spoken directional alerts such as "Very close, ahead")

+**Navigation Aid** — caregiver-facing tools for configuration, monitoring, and assisted control:
 - **A caregiver web app** accessible over Wi-Fi, showing live sector status with configurable distance thresholds, sector count, visual and audio mode selection, and remote navigation commands

 The core philosophy of the system is clean separation of concerns: sensors *measure*, `MainController` *decides*, and everything else *displays or controls*.

-<p align="center">
-  <img src=".images/ViviSensePoster.png" width="750">
-</p>

 <p align="center">
   <img src=".images/ViviSense Architecture.png" width="750">